 Mariam Motamedi-Fraser BA (Hons), PhD

-My research interests lie broadly in the theoretical, methodological and political/ethical implications of recent developments in the animal sciences for social science thinking about animals and vice versa.
-My book, Dog Politics: Species Stories and the Animal Sciences, is forthcoming with Manchester University Press, February 2024 (hardback and open access initially).
+My research is located in Animal Studies.
+In particular, I am interested in the theoretical, methodological and political/ethical challenges that animals posed to social science and arts and humanities thinking.
+My book, Dog Politics: Species Stories and the Animal Sciences, is a critique of the dog-human 'bond' as it is understood in canine science and more broadly.
 I teach two modules: Thinking Animals, at undergraduate level, and The Ethics and Politics of Animals, at Masters level.
 This is a core course on the MA Ecology, Culture, and Society.
 I live with Monk, a black Lab, who also co-teaches with me (in his own way).
-I welcome PhD students in the field of Animal Studies in particular.
+I welcome PhD students in any area of animal research.

 Academic qualifications